Solu-victoria/fun-hangman/README.md

-# Hangman Game 🎮
+# Hangman Game

-This is a fun, interactive console-based Hangman game built with Python.
-It incorporates sound effects using the `pygame` library to enhance the gaming experience.
-Players try to guess a randomly chosen word, one letter at a time, while keeping their lives intact!

 ---

 ## Features

-- **Sound Effects:** Correct guesses, wrong guesses, and other game events are accompanied by sound effects.
-- **Background Music:** Engaging background music plays throughout the game.
+### 🎵 **Audio Enhancements**
+- Sound effects for correct and incorrect guesses, wins, and game overs.
+- **Holiday Special:** A festive soundtrack for the holiday season (Dec 10 - Jan 10).

+### 📝 **Gameplay Features**
+- Difficulty Levels: Choose between Easy, Medium, or Hard.
-- **Dynamic Gameplay:** The game updates the progress of the guessed word in real time.
+- Progress Tracker: Updates the guessed word in real-time.
-- **Replay Option:** Players can choose to replay or exit after a game ends.
+- Replay Option: Play again or exit after completing a game.
+- **Leaderboard:** Tracks your game history, including wins, losses, and detailed trial stats.

+### 📁 **Dynamic Word Loading**
-- **Word Pool:** Words are loaded dynamically from a file (`HangmanWords.txt`).
+- Words are loaded from separate files for each difficulty level (`EasyHangmanWords.txt`, `MedHangmanWords.txt`, `HardHangmanWords.txt`).

 ---

 ## Requirements

 - Python 3.6 or higher
-- `pygame` library
+- `pygame` library for sound effects and background music

 ---